The Best Restaurants in Princeton

 A pasta and veggie dish at Mistral in Princeton.

 Enjoy a pasta and veggie dish at Mistral.
-Courtesy of Mistral
+Photo: Courtesy of Mistral

-You can be forgiven for thinking of Mistral as the lovable little brother of highbrow Elements.
-They share ownership and a building, but Mistral has its own character.
+Do you think of Mistral as the lovable little brother of highbrow Elements?
+They do share ownership and a building, but Mistral has its own character!
 It hits every sweet spot: moderate prices; flexibility (have a quick, light meal or settle in for a longer one); and one of the most creative yet relatable and delicious menus anywhere.

 66 Witherspoon Street, 609-688-8808